Skip to main content

 After Graduation: PGWP, CEC, PNP

-Your complete post-study immigration roadmap — from PGWP application to Canadian permanent residence.
+Your complete post-study immigration reference, from PGWP application to Canadian permanent residence.

 PGWP eligibility requirements

-• Completed a program of at least 8 months
+• Completed a program at least 8 months long (in Quebec, generally measured as at least 900 hours)

-• Applied for PGWP within 180 days of receiving final marks/graduation confirmation
+• Applied for the PGWP within 180 days of written confirmation that you completed your program

 Program LengthPGWP Validity